by Brian Czech

 In the midst of it all, you can help with the ironing out.
 If anyone asks you about the Green New Deal, just say, “The Green New Deal?
 Why it’s all about the steady state economy.
 That’s assuming you want it to be really green, and really new.”

 Brian Czech is the founder and executive director of the Center for the Advancement of the Steady State Economy.
-He is the author of three books, Supply Shock, Shoveling Fuel for a Runaway Train, and The Endangered Species Act, as well as more than 50 academic journal articles.
+He is the author of three books, as well as more than 50 academic journal articles.
 He served as a conservation biologist in the headquarters of the U.S. Fish and Wildlife Service from 1999-2017 and as a visiting professor of natural resource economics in Virginia Tech’s National Capitol Region.